ibm-cloud-docs/vpc/vpn-using.md

 ### Use case 7: VPN connection as a backup of direct link
 {: #use-case-7-vpn}

 You can attach both direct link and VPN connections to a transit gateway to enable high availability and flexible routing.
 When you add routes to the VPN gateway, traffic prefers the direct link path over the VPN path in normal conditions.
 If the direct link connection fails, traffic automatically switches over to the VPN connection, which helps maintain uninterrupted connectivity between networks.
 You must configure BGP routing preferences on your end so that the direct link is prioritized over VPN.
-You can configure this routing preference by setting a shorter AS path for the direct link and a longer AS path for the VPN, so that the direct link is preferred.
+You can configure this routing preference by setting a shorter AS path for the direct link and a longer AS path for the VPN so that the direct link is preferred.

 ![VPN connection as a backup of direct link](images/vpn-tgw-dl.svg){: caption="VPN connection as a backup of direct link" caption-side="bottom"}